walkerdimon/Object-Detection-Paper-Architectures/README.md

 # Object-Detection-Paper-Architectures
-Implementing Object Detection paper architectures into personal code (PyTorch) to gain better understanding on theory from academia.
+Implementing Object Detection architectures into personal code (PyTorch) to gain better understanding on theory from academic papers.